To completely confuse you in the first sentence, cacti are actually succulents!!!

 Cacti also have this ability, which is why they are succulents.
 It is similar to the saying, "All German shepherds are dogs, but not all dogs are German Shepherds."
 Likewise, all cacti are succulents, but not all succulents are cacti.

 So, what defines a cactus?

-All cacti belong to the plant family Cactaceae, and many characteristics identify a plant as belonging to this family.
+All cacti belong to the Cactaceae family, and many characteristics identify a plant as belonging to this family.
 But spines are not one of them!

 Do not get fooled into thinking that a cactus is a cactus just because it has spines.
-There are many succulents with spines that are not in the Cactaceae family, such as some Euphorbias and Agaves.
+Many succulents with spines are not in the Cactaceae family, such as some Euphorbias and Agaves.
 On top of that, some cacti do not have spines at all, like most Lophophoras.

 What defines true cacti are areoles.
-Areoles are what spines, glochids, branches, and flowers may sprout from, and all cacti have them, while succulents other than cacti do not.
+Areoles are where spines, glochids, branches, and flowers may sprout, and all cacti have them, while succulents other than cacti do not.
 Areoles are not hard to find.
 They usually look like small fluffy cotton-like lumps on the body of the cactus.

-So, the next time you look at a succulent, look to see if they have areoles.
-Then you will know for sure whether it is a cactus or not.
+So, the next time you look at a succulent, see if they have areoles.
+Then, you will know for sure whether it is a cactus or not.
 Remember, though, there are exceptions to every rule, and cacti are the hardest of all plants to identify.
-So, be prepared for a lot of research and patience if you wish to identify what species of cactus your plant is.
+So, be prepared for a lot of research and patience if you wish to identify what species your cactus is.